Analyzing Ego Networks

 Luke’s ego network with alter nodes colored by community assingment via Newman’s leading eigenvector method.

 Here we can see that Luke mediates between the Rebel Pilot community on the left and the Obi-Wan, Leia, Chewbacca, Han Solo and Droid communities on the right.
+Note that we didn’t have to use that layout_as_star option because when ego’s network has community structure, the traditional spring embedding layout will put ego at the center.

 Note that in the ego graph that includes ego, each connected alter is a triangle in the ego graph.
 So the clustering coefficient is simply a count of the number of undirected triangles that are centered on ego, or the number of cycles of length three centered on ego.